dengpilled/exocore/_journal/NRx Globeheadisms.md

 Which Class Are You?

 ![[Pasted image 20221129012154.png]]
-Those At The Top Are So Much Higher
+Those At The Top Are So Much Higher.

 ![[Pasted image 20221129012257.png]]
 Power Is A Curious Man.